jwang1000/Excel-Processor/readme.md

 Current version: v0.0.1

+[Download link here!](https://github.com/jwang1000/Excel-Processor/releases/tag/v0.0.1) Click on the file `Excel-Processor.v0.0.1.zip` to download it.
+This contains the installer and all required files.

 ## About and Usage

 An easy to use application that takes data from an Excel sheet and inserts it into a Word document.